ravs788/Base-Selenium-TestNG-Project/README.md

-1) Base Selenium TestNG Project
+V1) Base Selenium TestNG Project
-2) Use Hard Asserts, Dependency and Groups
+V2) Use Hard Asserts, Dependency and Groups
+V3) Use DataProvider for providing data